 - monitoring your blood sugar

-There are a variety of alternative remedies that women with diabetes can use to manage their symptoms.
+Women with diabetes can try a variety of alternative remedies to manage their symptoms.
 These include:

 - eating more broccoli, buckwheat, sage, peas, and fenugreek seeds